Arthur George Hammond: VC action

 Hammond was 36 years old, and a captain in the Bengal Staff Corps, British Indian Army during the Second Anglo-Afghan War when the following deed took place on 14 December 1879 at the action on the Asmai Heights, near Kabul, Afghanistan, for which he was awarded the VC:

 For conspicuous coolness and gallantry at the action on the Asmai Heights, near Kabul, on the 14th December, 1879, in defending the top of the hill with a rifle and fixed bayonet, against large numbers of the enemy, while the 72nd Highlanders and Guides were retiring; and again, on the retreat down the hill, in stopping to assist in carrying away a wounded Sepoy, the enemy being not sixty yards off, firing heavily all the time.

 Subsequent career and death

 In addition to the Afghan War, he served in the Jowaki Campaign of 1877-1878 and also in the Hazara Campaigns of 1888 and 1891 (CB and Mention), commanded BDe in the Isazai Expedition 1892, Chitral Relief Force 1895 (Mention and thanks of Indian Government), and the Tirah Campaign of 1897-1898 (Commanded Peshawar Column).

 He became A.D.C. to Queen Victoria in 1890.

-He was promoted to a Knight Commander of the Order of the Bath (KCB) in the 1903 Durbar Honours.
+He was promoted to a Knight Commander of the Order of the Bath (KCB) in the 1903 Durbar Honours, and received the award from the king at Buckingham Palace on 18 February 1903.

 Following his long military career, Arthur Hammond retired to Camberley in Surrey where he named his residence Sherborne House.
 He died in April 1919 and is buried in St. Michael's Churchyard, Camberley.
 He was the father of Arthur Verney Hammond.

 His obituary appeared in The Shirburnian, June 1919:

 COL.SIR ARTHUR G .HAMMOND, V.C., K.C.B.